 The car parks operate a pay on foot facility except for two pay and display car parks at City Hospital.
 One is directly in front of the Main Entrance for blue badge holders only, and the other is by Hearing Services.

-Patients and visitors attending Sandwell Hospital are also able to access the All Saints car park, situated on Little Lane, opposite the Emergency Department.
+Besides the car park outside the main and outpatient entrances, patients and visitors attending Sandwell Hospital or the Lyndon Primary Care Centre are able to access the All Saints car park, situated on Little Lane, opposite the Emergency Department.

 The visitor charges are:

 Standard tariff for City Hospital and Sandwell Hospital

 Up to 3 hours £4.40

 Up to 5 hours £4.80